oVirt/ovirt-site/source/feature/portmirroring.html.md

     -   Choose whether this NIC should be in promiscuous mode

 2. It is recommended that the VM containing the promiscuous NIC will be pinned to a single host (the host which we would like to monitor).
 One will probably want to define such a VM for each host in the cluster.
-3. Note that a VM NIC resides only on VM Networks, thus promiscuous mode is also only available for VM Networks.

 Notes:

+1. A VM NIC resides only on VM Networks, thus promiscuous mode is also only available for VM Networks as well.
-1. We shouldn't limit the VM to be pinned to host, although it is the common use-case.
+2. We shouldn't limit the VM to be pinned to host, although it is the common use-case.
-2. More than one VM can monitor the same logical network
+3. More than one VM can monitor the same logical network
-3. A VM can monitor more than one logical network
+4. A VM can monitor more than one logical network
-4. It will not be supported when when hot-plugging a nic
+5. It will not be supported when when hot-plugging a nic
-5. It will be supported only for bridged networks
+6. It will be supported only for bridged networks

 ### Design Notes